ca-lima/investigations/kubernetes/references.md

       name: msg-volume
 ```

-### Readiness probe
+### Readiness & Livenes probes

-Once created uyou must make sure a given POD is ready to receive requests (in case it's exposed via a service).
-Whithout a readiness probe kubernetes assumes that every POD is ready, this is going to avoid users to reach out a unresponsiveness POD
+Once created you must make sure a given POD is ready to receive requests (in case it's exposed via a service).
+Whithout a readiness probe kubernetes assumes that every POD is ready, this is going to avoid users to reach out a unresponsiveness POD.

+The liveness probe ensures the container is staill alive and healthy in runtime.

 ```yaml
 apiVersion: v1